Félix Díaz (cacique)

 is an Argentine activist on behalf of the civil rights of the Qom people in Argentina.
 He is the qarashé of the Potae Napocna Navogoh, also known as Colonia La Primavera in the province of Formosa.
-The Spanish newspaper El País named him among the 100 outstanding Iberoamerican people of 2011.
+The Spanish newspaper El País named him among the 100 most outstanding Iberoamerican people of 2011.
 Since July 2016 he has been president of the Consultative and Participative Council of Indigenous People.

 Biography

-Earlier life
+Early life

 Félix Díaz grew up in the Qom community of Potae Napoqna Navogoh (Colonia la Primavera).
 He joined the army, where he learned to read and write.
 He was on duty in Rosario during the 1978 World Cup, and took part in military exercises in the confrontation with Chile in the Beagle conflict of 1979.

 He decided not to remain in the army on learning of the abuses it was committing against Argentine civilians.
 He was a Mormon pastor, public employee, and an official of the Institute against Discrimination (INADI).
 During the December 2001 economic crisis he coordinated a local bartering scheme.